Navinate/aruwwebsite/README.md

-really basiic website i made as a creative project for my webdev class.
+really basic website i made as a creative project for my webdev class.

 I can do better than this.